-High-fat foods can also feel satiating, but this may be simply because they give you a lot of energy quickly.
+High-fat foods can also feel satiating, but this may be simply because they quickly provide you with a lot of energy.
 Many popular low-carb or keto foods contain plenty of bioavailable protein, so they get a great satiety response.
 Folks are suddenly able to manage their food intake without having to fight against their appetite.

 In the end, energy balance still matters.
-All calories count.
-But it’s impossible to accurately count all the calories going in and coming out.
+All calories count, but only if you can accurately count all the calories going in and coming out.

-However, the reality is, energy is hard for us to balance simply by counting calories with a smartphone app paired with our fitness trackers.
+However, the reality is that energy is hard for us to balance simply by counting calories with a smartphone app paired with our fitness trackers.
 Our ability to track calories in and calories out accurately and reliably makes it extremely hard and frustrating for most people.